deeplearning4j/deeplearning4j/output.md

 This will allow you to iterate over a data set and cumulatively add to the results.
-The eval.stats() call will print the confusion matrices and f scores at the very bottom.

-This is a good indicator of performance.
+The eval.stats() call will print the confusion matrices and f scores at the bottom.
+Those scores are good indicators of performance.